nrw-digital/week-notes/en/updates/_posts/2023-07-07-week-notes.md

 + Heledd joined Christine (from Crocstar) in writing for the web training session - focussed on blogs.

 + Paul and Alex have started to formulate a new plan for helping us with prioritising and tracking some of the bigger pieces of work we have and opportunities for future work.
-They’ve started to review our multiple work planners and Mural boards and will soon start to share ideas / questions.
+They’ve started to review our multiple work planners and Mural boards and will soon start to share ideas and questions.